9 Ways Smart Couples Pay For Weddings

 4. Smart couples get help—and don't get stressed out about their wedding

-Having someone to keep you grounded—and who is not swayed by your infectious enthusiasm— like a wedding planner could be just what you need to stick to a budget.
+Having someone to keep you grounded—and who is not swayed by your infectious enthusiasm— could be just what you need to stick to a budget.

 Don't discount the value of a wedding planner